ksteve28/Fit-or-Faux/README.md

 #

 So what does all of this data allude to?
 It would appear the the BRFSS surveys show that the mean of the data does align with the state estimates of the assesed health conditions.
-On a national scale, Colorado does have a considerably lower average estimated rate than the national estimated average.
+Howver, on a national scale, Colorado does have a considerably lower average estimated rate than the national estimated average.

-Health conditions such as overweight, obesity, and diabetes can tax an economy dramactically.
+Health conditions such as overweight, obesity, and diabetes can bear great burden on an economy.
 These health conditions as mentioned earlier are often seen with comorbidities.
 What that means to an economy on a microeconomic level is that health care costs can eat into an individuals income, lifestyle, and happiness.
 On a macroeconomic level it affects companies, governments, and healthcare including patient care and insurance.
-What this means is Americans are paying more.
+In the end, what this means is Americans are paying more.
 The average American's health insurance grew 66% from 2005 to 2015.
+This is a massive increase with no sign of slowing day since the average year over year increase is between 5%-6%.

-The CDPHE has a unique opportunity to continue to work on preventative measures of these health conditions through policies, education and allocating resources to not only high risk counties, but all counties.
+The CDPHE has a unique opportunity to continue to work on preventative measures for these health conditions through policies, education and allocating resources to not only high risk counties, but all counties.
 It could also be worth examining health behaviors of counties in the lowest at risk estimates.

 There is no doubt there is a national epidemic on the rise for the health conditions discussed.
 While Colorado and the CDPHE as a whole are doing a good job keeping the state estimated values less than the national average, it is apparent the work must go on.
+In the end it is up to the citizen to continue to make healthy and wise decisions for their health.

 #